 TrakPC is the auditing program that runs on PCs and sends back hardware and software information to the Asset Management server.
-For the software, it reads the registry and retrieves the software titles that are displayed in Control Panel, Add/Remove Programs.
+For the software, it reads the registry and retrieves the software titles that are displayed in the Windows Add or Remove Programs area.
 Here are a few examples of registry names:

 These are straightforward.
 You can easily run reports on licensing compliance.
 Here are other examples of registry items returned by TrakPC: